ceph/ceph/doc/radosgw/multisite.rst

 consider deleting the pools.
 Replace ``<del-zone>`` in the example below with the deleted zone’s name.

 .. important:: Only delete the pools with prepended zone names.
-Deleting the root
-               pool, such as, ``.rgw.root`` will remove all of the system’s configuration.
+Deleting the root pool (for example, ``.rgw.root``) will remove all of the system’s configuration.

-.. important:: Once the pools are deleted, all of the data within them are deleted
-               in an unrecoverable manner.
-Only delete the pools if the pool contents are no longer needed.
+.. important:: When the pools are deleted, all of the data within them are deleted in an unrecoverable manner.
+Delete the pools only if the pool's contents are no longer needed.

 .. prompt:: bash #